Get

 Labrador Retrievers love food, which makes them prone to both obesity and diabetes.
 In fact, obesity and diabetes are two of the most commonly reported health issues that present themselves in Labrador Retrievers.
 That means that you have to be very careful when feeding your Labrador Retriever.
 You have to pay attention to portion sizes, the type of food you are feeding to your Labrador Retriever, and their overall weight and energy levels.

 Obesity and diabetes can progress into serious health conditions that will touch every facet of your Labrador Retriever’s life.
 Obesity makes doing daily activities harder and puts strain on the joints and muscles.
-Diabetes can progress to a dangerous condition that will require diligent management.
+Diabetes can progress to dangerous outcomes that will require diligent management.
 Since Labrador Retrievers are prone to these conditions, a Labrador Retriever owner needs to be aware of the risks and work to mitigate them while the dog is still young and healthy.

 labrador-dog-at-the-beach

-Image Credit: Anette, Pixabay
+Image Credit: HARPREET786, Shutterstock

 8. Labs Have Tons of Energy and Need Ample Playtime